aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ott-to-pps/_index.md

 ---
 title: Convert OTT to PPS in Python
-description: OTT to PPS conversion in your Python Phones without using Microsoft Word of PowerPoint
+description: OTT to PPS conversion in your Python applications without using Microsoft Word or PowerPoint
 url: /python-net/conversion/ott-to-pps/
 family: total
 platformtag: Python